Panic Attacks & Online Support

 Therapy Platforms

-- BetterHelp - large network of therapists specializing in anxiety and panic, with video, phone, and messaging options
+- BetterHelp - large network of therapists specializing in anxiety and panic, with video, phone, and messaging options.
+See our comparison of therapy platforms for panic disorder

 - Talkspace - licensed therapists offering messaging and live sessions, with specialized anxiety treatment